Officers who put Elijah McClain in neck hold ignored pleas of 'I can't breathe,' prosecutors say

 If prosecutors can convince jurors the Aug.
 24, 2019 stop was unjustified, that would undermine any argument that McClain’s injuries were a result of the officers just doing their jobs.

-Prosecutor Jonathan Bunge said they violated department policies by using excessive force against McClain, who was unarmed, and failing to deescalate the situation.
+Prosecutor Jonathan Bunge said the officers violated department policies by using excessive force against McClain, who was unarmed, and failing to deescalate the situation.

 “Listen to Elijah's words,” Bunge said as he replayed police body camera video of the episode.
 “When Elijah is on the ground handcuffed, he's saying over and over and over again, ‘I can’t breathe.
 Please help me.’”